ninja-asa/influxdb-getting-started/monitor-web-server/README.md

 All the required configuration is done through the definition of environment variables, which can be consulted in `example.env`.

+## Data Schema for InfluxDB

+The data written into InfluxDB is structured as follows:

+### Measurement
+The measurement name is website_status.

+### Tags
+- website: The name of the website being monitored.
+### Fields
+- success: A boolean value (represented as an integer, 0 for False and 1 for True) indicating whether the website is up (1) or down (0).
+- response_code: The HTTP response code received when trying to access the website.
+- response_time: The time taken to receive the HTTP response from the website.
+- connection_time: The time taken to establish a connection to the website.
+# Time
+- The timestamp (time) for each data point is the current time when the data is written to InfluxDB.
+The precision is set to seconds.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.